JordanAceto/magpie_code_snippets/adc_dma_sd_card_write/README.md

 At the end a slow Green LED blink indicates that all operations were successful

-After execution is complete a WAVE file will be created at the root of the SD card file system.
-You can listen to this file with an audio player and inspect the contents with a text editor able to view files as raw hex.
+After execution is complete a few WAVE files will be created at the root of the SD card file system.
+You can listen to these files with an audio player and inspect the contents with a text editor able to view files as raw hex.

+## Quirks/limitations
+- Not all sample rates are handled yet
+- Of the sample rates that are handled, the FIR coefficients for 192kHz and 96kHz may not be where we want them
+- Occasionally we get a __really__ noisy file, this is probably the bytes of the audio getting out of order, needs investigation, this one is very important to fix
+- I have observed it triggering the error handler on occasion, likely from a DMA overrun, investigation is required